Polycythemia Vera Medication

 Medication Summary

-Ruxolitinib is now approved in the United States for intermediate- or high-risk myelofibrosis, including primary myelofibrosis, post-polycythemia vera myelofibrosis, and post-essential thrombocythemia myelofibrosis.
+Ruxolitinib is a second-line therapy for patients in whom HU is ineffective or poorly tolerated.
+It is also approved for use in intermediate- or high-risk myelofibrosis, including primary myelofibrosis, post-PV myelofibrosis, and post–essential thrombocythemia myelofibrosis.

 Antimetabolites